PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 Documentation: How-to use `Sphinx-Needs NeedBar`_.

-.. example : : How-to use a NeedBar.
+.. example:: How-to use a NeedBar.

    .. needbar:: Requirements & Status Overview
       :legend: